ChargeYYC

 EVs are growing in popularity across Canada.
 In Calgary, we continue to see more EVs on our roads each year.
 Motor vehicles are a major contributor to Calgary’s greenhouse gas emissions.
 This makes programs like ChargeYYC essential for helping Calgarians prepare for the future of mobility and reducing greenhouse gas emissions.

-Phase 1 of ChargeYYC is now closed for applications
+Phase 1 of ChargeYYC is now open for applications

 Program details and requirements

-In Phase 1, grants are available for up to 60 approved applicants.
+In Phase 1, grants are available for up to 200 approved applicants.
 These grants can be used to hire a qualified professional to prepare an EV Charging Road Map for multi-residential buildings.
-The grant available is up to $4,000 or 50% (whichever is lower) of the costs to develop an EV Charging Road Map.
+The grant provides up to $4,000 or 50% (whichever is lower) of the costs to develop an EV Charging Road Map.
 All program documents available on this page currently apply only to Phase 1.

 Coming soon!